How to propagate herbs and other perennial plants

-Collecting seeds and planting them is also a way to make more plants, but I’m focusing solely on propagation for this post.
+Collecting seeds and planting them is also a way to make more plants, but I’m focusing solely on propagation by splitting, rooting and cuttings for this post.

 HOW TO PROPAGATE PERENNIAL HERBS WITH CUTTINGS:

-Many plants will grow roots from a single cut stem or stalk.
+Many plants will happily grow roots from a single cut stem or stalk.
 Generally referred to as ‘taking a cutting’, this is one of the easiest ways to create new plants.

 For best results, take cuttings from established perennials that have at least one full growing season under their belts.